ElBinaryNerd/watchdog_scraper/README.md

 - **Scalable Architecture**: Designed to run continuously, processing domains from a Pulsar queue in parallel.
 - **Pulsar Integration**: Uses Apache Pulsar for both consuming domains and publishing results.
 - **Logging**: Provides rotating logs to ensure no out-of-control log growth.
+- **Plugin System**: Allows custom plugins to be added for additional data extraction or analysis.

 ## System Requirements
 - Python 3.10